-The powers of the Election Commission can be seen under 3 headings :
+The powers of the Election Commission can be studied under three headings :

 - Administrative Powers

 - Advisory Powers

 - Quasi-Judicial Powers

 Let us discuss each of them one by one.

 Administrative Powers of the Election Commission

 - The commission has been empowered to function in accordance with the Delimitation Commission Act and define the territorial boundaries of electoral constituencies for different elections.